kristenmazza/etch-a-sketch/README.md

 ## Project Outcomes
 * Improved knowledge of DOM manipulation
-* Created grid using flexbox
+* Created layout using flexbox
 * Used Git and GitHub for project management